angband/angband/docs/attack.rst

 (Blessed)
   A blessed blade will increase your wisdom.
-If you are a priest, wielding a non-blessed sword or polearm causes a small penalty while attacking and may infuriate your god, decreasing the chances that he will accept your
+If you are a priest, wielding a non-blessed sword or polearm causes a small penalty while attacking and may infuriate your god, decreasing the chances that she will accept your
   prayers: a blessed blade may be wielded without this penalty.
 Blessed blades also have one extra, random, power.